What is Hart's Green Grid?

 Last year Hart District Council adopted its Vision to 2040.
 This Vision includes the ambition to create routes between all settlements to encourage walking, cycling and other forms of sustainable healthy transport.
 As well as connecting communities together, there is an opportunity to connect people to existing green spaces and other key destinations.
 These links and green spaces collectively will become Hart's Green Grid.

 Hart’s Green Grid will encourage walking and cycling as well as creating wider opportunities for active recreation and leisure, with potential benefits to health, local ecology and biodiversity.

 The next step to realise this ambition is to develop a strategy to deliver the Green Grid.

 In January, the Council held a workshop with key stakeholders from across the district to help understand the requirements of all potential users so that the Green Grid can become a valued and versatile resource.
 Together we explored opportunities to improve health, wellbeing, ecology and biodiversity.

-This workshop has helped us to shape the questions we would like to put to our community, such as 'Who will use it?'
+In March, we ran a survey for key stakeholders and our residents to establish the main objectives of Hart's Green Grid, asking questions such as 'Who will use it?'
 'Where should it go?‘ and 'What should it look like?'

 What happens next?

 The results of the workshop and the survey will inform the Green Grid strategy.
 We will publish the draft strategy and undertake additional consultation (likely to be Autumn 2020), so please watch this space!